mdabessa/autocraft/README.md

 - **loop.lua:** Listen for polling commands from external command queue (postgreSQL database).
 - **main.lua:** Main script that is executed when the bot enters the world.
 - **stop.lua:** Force stop all scripts and commands.
-- **test.lua:** Test script to test and generate data for analysis of the bot, such as the time to craft an item, the time to walk to a location, the success rate of the bot to craft an item, etc.

 If it doesn't have a postgreSQL database configured, the bot will work normally, but without the ability to receive commands and send events to external applications.